-instructor.
 This course provides for speed development (120-140 wpm) through the use of online dictation, drills, and exercises with emphasis on accurate notes, conflict-free theory, and increased proficiency in read back of steno notes.
 Synchronous classes will include the same type of material and will include live read back and class discussions.
 Introduction to multi-voice dictation speaker identifications is included.

-Prerequisites: Completion of CRT 105 or approval of instructor.
 This course provides for speed development (140-160 wpm) through the use of online dictation, drills, and exercises with emphasis on accurate notes, conflict-free theory, and increased proficiency in read back of steno notes.
 Synchronous classes will include the same type of material and will include live read back and class discussions.
 Introduction to multi-voice dictation testing and transcription is included.

-Prerequisites: Completion of CRT 106 or approval of instructor.
 This course provides for speed development (140-160 wpm) through the use of online dictation, drills, and exercises with emphasis on accurate notes, conflict-free theory, and increased proficiency in read back of steno notes.
 Synchronous classes will include the same type of material and will include live read back and class discussions.
 Instruction on 4-voice dictation testing and transcription is included.